The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 The Wheels on the Bus Go Round and Round by the Learning Station is a cartoon version of the song which is sung even slower.

-Tip: If you find a video you love, but it’s too fast, try adding an extension to your browser that allows you to controls the speed.
-I use a Chrome extension called video speed Controller, and it works great!
+Tip: If you find a YouTube video you love, but it’s too fast, you can click settings and choose a slower speed.
+I also like the Chrome extension called Video Speed Controller, it works great!

-Use The Wheels on the Bus for articulation practice.
+Use the words to Wheels on the Bus for articulation practice.

-The Wheels on the Bus rhyme is sound-loaded, making it a great choice for preschool articulation practice.
+The Wheels on the Bus song is sound-loaded, making it a great choice for preschool articulation practice.

 If you have little ones that need practice with early articulation sounds, The Wheels on the Bus provides plenty of practice for working on bilabials /w/, /m/, /b/, and /p/ as well as initial /g/.
 I love repetitive lyrics for articulation.